 One of London’s best-known spots for autumn, you can scroll through the location tag on Instagram and watch the change in seasons through other people’s photos.
 Tip: check the ‘most recent’ photos before you go to see if the leaves are still there!

-I mean, this is obviously not it’s actual name, but it’s pretty fitting.
+I mean, this is obviously not its actual name, but it’s pretty fitting.
 Also known as the ‘fringe door’ (that may or may not need a haircut).
 This gorgeous autumn spot is located on Wimpole Street, just off of Wigmore Street.
 Most people don’t tag the location, though, and rather call it ‘Marylebone’, ‘Mayfair’ or the even vaguer ‘London’.
 Thanks, guys.

 The Churchill Arms

 Possibly the most instagrammed pub in London (and the UK!).
 You can see why, though!
+Definitely one of the best places to take pictures in London, especially on a sunny day!

 Check out Christie’s round up on the 8 Things Not To Miss In London – including Notting Hill and The Churchill Arms!